 Pilot's wishing to operate as pilot in command of a tailwheel aircraft require a logbook endorsement from an authorized Certified Flight Instructor.
 There is no specific hour requirement, but the CFI must certify proficiency.
 The necessary skills include the ability to make normal, crosswind and wheel landings.
 Insurance requirements typically go further by requiring a minimum of 10 hours dual instruction plus make and model checkouts in the tailwheel aircraft you wish to fly.

 Tailwheel training is fundamental to what we do.
 Our venues, in Northern Nevada and Idaho, are natural playgrounds for tailwheel aircraft.
 Lakebeds, canyons, mountains or grass, taildraggers are made for the places we fly.
 Customers often choose to combine tailwheel and Idaho backcountry training.
-Whichever venue you choose, don't expect mundane training that's little more than sixty laps of the pattern.
-We make it fun, let you experience what it really means to fly a taildragger, and do it in a beautifully modern, and responsive aircraft that is perhaps the perfect choice for your tailwheel training adventure.
+Whichever venue you choose, don't expect mundane training that's little more than sixty laps around the pattern.
+We make it fun, let you experience what it really means to fly a taildragger, and do it in a beautifully modern, and responsive aircraft that is the perfect choice for your tailwheel training adventure.
 Download our Comprehensive Kitfox Transition and Tailwheel Endorsement Syllabus to view the knowledge and skills we cover.

 "I would like to write this review about one of the best flight training experiences that I have ever had.
 I'm a 30 year career seaplane pilot with experience on many aircraft types.
 Piston and turbine.

 I have, however, never flown a tailwheel aircraft.
 I feel that no aviation career is complete without some real stick and rudder flying in this classic landing gear configuration.
 I recently bought a Murphy Rebel and know that the Kitfox training will translate well.